A second-order fully-balanced structure-preserving variational discretization scheme for the Cahn-Hilliard Navier-Stokes system: Discussion

 \section{Discussion}

-In this paper, we proposed a variational discretization approach for the Cahn-Hilliard Navier-Stokes system with concentration dependent mobility and viscosity, which is based on a mixed finite-element approximation in space and a Petrov-Galerkin discretization in time.
-Relative energy estimates were used to establish stability of the discrete problem.
-These estimates naturally account for the nonlinearities in the energy of the problem, which significantly simplifies the error analysis.
-Let us note that a continuous version of the respective stability estimate allows to establish stability and weak-strong uniqueness also for the continuous problem; see~\cite{brunk}.

-The proposed variational time discretization approach, which is tightly related to the average vector field methods, leads to a fully-implicit scheme which, however, can be solved rather efficiently by Newton iterations.
-The chosen discretization spaces are fully balanced and allow us to prove order optimal convergence in all variables.
+In this paper, we proposed a structure-preserving variational discretization scheme for the Cahn-Hilliard Navier-Stokes system with concentration dependent mobility and viscosity, based on a mixed finite-element approximation in space and a Petrov-Galerkin discretization in time.
+The chosen discretization spaces are fully balanced and allow us to prove second order convergence in all variables.
 The required regularity assumptions on the solution are weaker than in previous work, but still not minimal in view of the predicted convergence rates.
 To some extent, this can be explained by the lack of strong stability of Petrov-Galerkin time discretization; see \cite{AndreevSchweitzer2014} for details.
+At the core of our error analysis is a discrete stability estimate for the discrete problem, which was established by means of relative energy estimates.
+These naturally account for the nonlinearities in the energy of the problem and significantly simplified the error analysis.
+Let us note that a continuous version of the respective stability estimate allows to establish stability and weak-strong uniqueness also for the continuous problem~\cite{brunk}.
+The proposed variational time discretization approach, which is strongly related to the average vector field method \cite{Gonzales96,McLachlanEtAl99}, leads to a fully-implicit time stepping scheme which, however, can be solved rather efficiently.
+Typically 2--3 Newton iterations were sufficient to retain the full convergence order in our numerical tests.

-In principle, the proposed schemes can be extended immediately to higher order in space and time.
-Further investigations in this direction as well as the extension to more complex multiphase problems, like the density dependent Cahn-Hilliard Navier-Stokes equations \cite{AGG} or non-isothermal phase-field models \cite{Penrose1990}, will be topics of future research.
+In this paper, a fully balanced second order approximation was considered in detail.
+The proposed variational discretization approach as well as its analysis, however, generalize quite naturally to higher order.
+The presented discrete stability analysis can further be used to simplify the derivation of error estimates for related, e.g., linearly implicit, time discretization schemes.
+This is accomplished by interpreting the discrete solution of a related scheme as perturbed solution of the proposed discretization scheme and estimating the resulting redicuals either a-priori or a-posteriori.
+Detailed investigations in this direction as well as the extension to more complex multiphase problems, like the density dependent Cahn-Hilliard Navier-Stokes equations \cite{AGG} or non-isothermal phase-field models \cite{Penrose1990}, will be topics of future research.

 {